jjbailey/sentinal/README.md

 - Linux processes writing to pipes block when processes are not reading from them.  systemd manages sentinal to ensure sentinal is always running.
 See README.fifo for more detail.

-- The default pipe size in Linux is either 64KB or 1MB.  sentinal increases its pipe sizes on 3.x.x kernels to 4MiB.
+- The default pipe size in Linux is either 64KB or 1MB. sentinal increases its pipe sizes on 3.x.x and newer kernels to 4MiB.
 Consider this a tuning parameter that can affect performance.

 - In the on-the-fly compression example, zstd can be changed to a different program, e.g., gzip or (p)bzip2, though they are slower and may impact the performance of the writer application.

 - For inode management, sentinal counts the number of files and directories in `dirname`, not the number of inodes in the filesystem.

-- sentinal reports free space for unprivileged users which may be less than the privileged users values reported by disk utility programs.
+- sentinal reports free space for unprivileged users, which may be less than the privileged users' values reported by disk utility programs.

-- It is possible to configure sentinal without direct log handling.
-If `command` is unset, sentinal does not start the worker thread, leaving the other threads to watch the logs and disk space as they would normally.
+- sentinal configuration without direct log handling (`command` and `pipename` are unset) does not start the worker thread, leaving the other threads to watch the logs and disk space as they would normally.

 - The `loglimit` key represents bytes written to disk.
-When the `command` key specifies a compression program, log rotation occurs after sentinal writes `loglimit` bytes post-compression.
+When `command` specifies a compression program, log rotation occurs after sentinal writes `loglimit` bytes post-compression.

 - sentinal removes empty subdirectories within `dirname`.
-To negate this behavior, simply create a file in the subdirectory, where the file name does not match `pcrestr`, for example, `.persist`.
+To negate this behavior, create a file in the subdirectory, where the file name does not match `pcrestr`, for example, `.persist`.